 I looked through the other packages and a few other pieces contained the stripes.
 Carefully looking through the packages of raw chicken breast meat, I found the package without striping and went along with my shopping.

 According to a study published in the Italian Journal of Animal Science back in 2013, white stripes in chicken is categorized as a muscle disorder mostly found in modern hybrid birds.

 Unlike the past, where chicken would grow to be about three or four pounds, today's industry standards have halved the time it takes to grow a chicken to six pounds.
 While scientists still do not have a conclusive answer to why the chickens are suffering from this muscle disorder, it's clear that is has something to do with the new farm techniques we didn't use over fifty years ago.

 Americans are eating chicken like nobody's business.
 On average Americans consume over 91 pounds of the bird per year (that's 9 billion birds a year, according to the group Compassion in World Farming), thus making it essential that farmers and companies produce bigger chickens faster then ever.
 That drive to increase the amount of chicken going to market has resulted in factory farms, and the change in farms is changing the birds themselves.

 The condition, which ups fat content in chickens to 224 percent, changes the nutritional value of the chicken in one way.
 It means that the extra fat in your chicken is more than usual, making the chicken breast average out more fat and calories than its non-striped counterparts.

-Not only does the white striping affect how the chicken meat reacts to marinades, the appearance of the white stripes are turning customers off.
+Not only does the white striping affect how the chicken meat reacts to marinades, but the appearance of the white stripes is also turning customers off.
 In a study conducted by the University of Arkansas and Texas A&M, 50 percent of consumers stated that they wouldn't buy chicken with noticeable white striping.
 And I'm totally with them.

 And if you're looking for some great chicken recipes, we've got you covered.
 Take advantage of this lean protein by making a batch of our slow cooker chicken and dumplings for a delicious, comforting meal.